Electrical Question about a Tripping Circuit Breaker

 - Can I install a 20 amp breaker possibly?
 Any suggestions?

-Received from a Handyman in Lawrence, NY.
+Received from a Handyman in Lawrence, New York.

 How to Fix a Tripping Circuit Breaker Problem